Bryan-2680/Cybersecurity-GRC-portfolio/projects/security-audit/audit-report.md

 ## 7. Conclusion
 The organisation faces several common but significant security risks, particularly in access control and user authentication.

+These risks could result in operational disruption, data loss, or reputational damage if not addressed.

 By implementing basic security controls such as MFA, access restrictions, and user awareness training, the organisation can significantly reduce its risk exposure and improve its overall security posture.